Riuh Bazaar APW Bangsar

-Parking here is also tricky, but the organizers have arranged for a car jokey service outside with reasonable prices.
-For those taking the train, the Bangsar LRT Station is just a 15 minute walk away.
+Parking here is also tricky, but the organizers have arranged a car jokey service outside with reasonable prices.
+For those taking the train, the Bangsar LRT Station is just a 15-minute walk away.

 For those driving here, you need to know that if there is no parking in front of APW Bangsar, you need to drive in further to look for parking by the road, then walk about five minutes to the event.